magpierre/ingest_json/README.md

 docker build -t ingest_json .

 to run the docker container:
-docker run ingest_csv which will show the parameters
+docker run ingest_json which will show the parameters

-To run with parameters (example): docker run --rm -it ingest_json -password mapr -mapr-url somehost:5678 -mapr-tablename /tmp/ingested_data ~/input.json
+To run with parameters (example): docker run --rm -i ingest_json -password mapr -mapr-url somehost:5678 -mapr-tablename /tmp/ingested_data <~/input.json

-Or:
-docker run --rm -it ingest_json -password mapr -mapr-url somehost:5678 -mapr-tablename /tmp/ingested_data < ~/input.json
+Please observe that this command reads from stdin